davorg/dmp/chapters/chapter10.md

 Having described the script in detail, let’s run it in the various modes on our sample document and see what output we get.
-The script takes the input file as an argument and writes its output to STDOUT.
+The script takes the input file as an argument and writes its output to `STDOUT`.
 We can, therefore, call the script like this:

 	format_xml.pl -f p doc.xml > doc.pod
 	format_xml.pl -f h doc.xml > doc.html